 Warning!
 To avoid falling objects, do not use the product to lift other products.
+The lifting eyes located on the product housing are to be used solely to lift or handle the product itself.
 See "Lifting instructions" on page 7.